 - Log into your Cordial account and navigate to Account & Password using the top right navigation menu.

-- Under Multi-Factor Authentication, click the green Enable button.
+- Under Multi factor authentication, click the Enable button.

-- Now open your MFA app.
+- Next, open your MFA app.
 If you do not already have one, download the Google Authenticator App from the Google Play Store or the Apple App Store.
-Within Google Authenticator, scan the QR code or enter the written code provided in your Cordial account.
+Use the Google Authenticator app to scan the QR code or enter the written code into the Enter code from device field.

-- Moving forward, whenever you log into your Cordial account, key in your password as well as the code provided in your MFA app.
+- Moving forward, whenever you log into your Cordial account, you will be prompted to enter your password along with the authentication code provided in your MFA app.

 Reset Multi-Factor Authentication